-Many businesses still believe that everyone on their subscriber list should get the same content that is generated from one big list and with minimal effort put in by the marketing team.
+Many businesses still believe that everyone on their subscriber list should get the same content that is generated from one big list with minimal effort from the marketing team.

-If all you have to give your customers is some generic information, then they are not getting something that makes it worth their effort to respond to, or act on, your business’s call to action.
+If all you have to give your customers is some generic information, then they are not getting something that makes it worth their effort to respond to or act on your business’s call to action.